Climate and Average Weather Year Round in Sydney Australia

 In Sydney, the average percentage of the sky covered by clouds experiences mild seasonal variation over the course of the year.

-The clearer part of the year in Sydney begins around June 21 and lasts for 3.7 months, ending around October 12.
-On August 13, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 80% of the time, and overcast or mostly cloudy 20% of the time.
+The clearer part of the year in Sydney begins around June 22 and lasts for 3.7 months, ending around October 11.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Sydney varies throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Sydney is February, with an average of 7.9 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 30% on January 31.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Sydney experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Sydney.
-The most rain falls during the 31 days centered around February 7, with an average total accumulation of 4.2 inches.
+The month with the most rain in Sydney is February, with an average rainfall of 4.0 inches.

-The least rain falls around September 4, with an average total accumulation of 1.8 inches.
+The month with the least rain in Sydney is September, with an average rainfall of 1.8 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.